All Episodes

 Right, yes.

-You can see him, you know, like standing beside beside him, uh you know, supporting Israel.
+You could see him, you know, like standing beside him, you know, supporting Israel.

-But then I see all these other clips MSMB feet just supporting Hamash just slavishly.
+But then I see all these other clips and MSNBC just dogging Israel and supporting Hamash just slavishly.

 And I was wondering what your thoughts are on why the drive-bys are so gung-ho for Hamas.